Read the BLOG Elevated Simplicity JOURNAL Curated Home SHOP

 Tucking in eucalyptus for flower arrangement

-Walk through this step-by-step tutorial for creating a beautiful peony centerpiece for your summer table or entryway using silk flowers and greenery.
+A step-by-step tutorial for creating a beautiful peony centerpiece for your summer table or entryway using silk flowers and greenery.
+Plus, learn where to shop for the most realistic fake flowers.

 White and pink peonies with eucalyptus

-Although I love fresh flowers, I also don't mind using (realistic looking) artificial flowers to create arrangements.
-The market of faux has definitely improved over the years and if you keep your eyes open, you'll likely find some that are just about as good as the real thing.
-And the best part is they will last much longer for you to enjoy.
+The market for faux has improved over the years and if you keep your eyes open, you'll likely find some that are just about as good as the real thing.
+And they will last much longer for you to enjoy!

-Silk flowers are especially nice when creating centerpieces for a tablescape because the fragrance of an elaborate bouquet may be too much to handle when gathered around the table to eat.
+Silk flowers are especially nice when creating centerpieces because the fragrance of an elaborate bouquet in the middle of a tablescape may be too much when gathered to eat.

 Arrangement of silk pink and white peonies